 Wait, it's definitely Skate 4, right?

 Yes, and no. The EA Play stream itself seemed to dance around calling it Skate 4, which led some to believe that Skate being back might just mean a remastered trilogy.
-However, in a subsequent interview with Jenkem, Skate 4 developers Cuz Parry and Deran Chung confirmed that it’s definitely an all new Skate game, but the title is yet to be confirmed.
+However, in a subsequent interview with Jenkem, Skate developers Cuz Parry and Deran Chung confirmed that it’s definitely an all new Skate game, but they were coy about confirming a name.
+Now we know they've dropped the number, and the sequel is just called Skate.
+Technically, it's "skate." (with a period), but you have to draw a line with stylizing a game title in your write-ups somewhere.

 "It’s going to feel like a Skate game… It’s not going to be something different," Parry and Chung told Jenkem, so that authentic but accessible playstyle will remain.
 However, not only have graphics and technical abilities advanced since Skate 3, the skateboarding scene itself has continued to evolve.
 Skate was always about being true to skating first and foremost, so expect it to introduce some new features, places, and faces.